SugarHouse Casino Review

 Gaming company Rush Street Interactive owns SugarHouse, along with the Rivers Casino in Pittsburgh (and two other Rivers Casinos in Illinois and New York).
 Rush Street has an existing partnership with software developer Kambi, so the SugarHouse site will definitely be a Kambi-powered affair.

 SugarHouse actually already has a fully-integrated and functional online gambling site in New Jersey called PlaySugarHouse, so Rush Street should be able to make its Pennsylvania debut fairly quickly.
-It would not be surprising to see a SugarHouse product before the end of 2018.
+It would not be surprising to see a SugarHouse product early in 2019.

 About SugarHouse Casino